pohl-michel/2D-MR-image-prediction/README.md

  - disp_par.xlsx : contains parameters related to the display of images or figures
  - im_seq_par.xlsx : contains parameters related to the input image seuqnece itself (image dimensions, number of images...)

-The Lucas-Kanade implementation for 2D images in this repository is an adaptation of that for 3D images over there: https://github.com/pohl-michel/Lucas-Kanade-pyramidal-optical-flow-for-3D-image-sequences.
+The implementation of the pyramidal and iterative Lucas-Kanade optical flow algorithm for 2D images in this repository is an adaptation of that for 3D images in the following repository: https://github.com/pohl-michel/Lucas-Kanade-pyramidal-optical-flow-for-3D-image-sequences.
+The script "OF2D_param_optim_main.m" optimizes the parameters associated with deformation vector field computation using that algorithm.
+The parameter grid is specified in the file "load_OF_hyperparameters.m".
+One can also compute the optical flow for a given set of parameters using "image_prediction_main.m".
+The complete description of the registration algorithm can be found in the following article:
+Michel Pohl, Mitsuru Uesaka, Kazuyuki Demachi, Ritu Bhusal Chhatkuli, "Prediction of the motion of chest internal points using a recurrent neural network trained with real-time recurrent learning for latency compensation in lung cancer radiotherapy", Computerized Medical Imaging and Graphics, Volume 91, 2021, 101941, ISSN 0895-6111 [[journal version with restricted access]](https://doi.org/10.1016/j.compmedimag.2021.101941) [[accepted manuscript version, openly available]](https://doi.org/10.48550/arXiv.2207.05951).
+Please consider citing that work if you use this code to perform image registration in your research.

 The cine-MR sequences in the "Image_prediction/input_imgs" folder come originally from a public dataset from ETH Zürich publicly accessible online: [4D MRI lung data](https://bmic.ee.ethz.ch/research/datasets.html).
 We selected 2 sagittal cross-sections for each of the 4D sequences, resampled them so that the resolution becomes 1mm*1mm per pixel, and shifted them so that the first image corresponds to the middle of expiration.
 Please cite the following article if you use that data in your work: "Boye, D. et al. - Population based modeling of respiratory lung motion and prediction from partial information - Proc.
 SPIE 8669, Medical Imaging 2013: Image Processing, 86690U (March 13, 2013); doi:10.1117/12.2007076"